matt-culbert/CloakNDaggerC2/README.md

 Upon building your first implant for a platform, you will get an error on the status and control will return to the main function.
 Then after a moment the UUID will be displayed and a message that it was added to the DB.

+Command signing doesn't work right now, troubleshooting this and where it went wrong.